nava45/gpage_crawler/README.md

 Disclaimer:
 ===========
-If google tends to block anything for your untidy hacks you are responsible for your deed
+If google tends to block anything for your untidy hacks you got to be careful.

+I confess i am using third part modules and libraries also.